apollographql/router/.changesets/fix_taffy_crank_flier_seaweed.md

 The logic has been simplified and made consistent using the following rules:
 1. If the content type of the response is not `application/json` or `application/graphql-response+json` then we won't try to parse.
 2. If an HTTP status is not 2xx it will always be attached as a graphql error.
-3. If the response type is `application/json` and status is not 2xx and the body is not valid grapqhql then parse errors will be suppressed.
+3. If the response type is `application/json` and status is not 2xx and the body is not valid grapqhql the entire subgraph response will be attached as an error.

 By [@BrynCooke](https://github.com/BrynCooke) in https://github.com/apollographql/router/pull/3328